Close Button

 • Immerse your face in water

-• Wear makeup in the four weeks post-surgery
+• Wear makeup (other than lipstick) in the four weeks post-surgery

 Less than 5% of patients who have a special lens implant may need further adjustment following the operation?
 This is carried out as a simple outpatient procedure with a local anaesthetic.